 Clergy and Lay Leaders and staff of church-based community ministries

-Session I: Foundations for Leadership: What is Leadership?
+Session I: Leadership Foundations: What is Leadership?
 Who Are You as a Leader?

 Subject matter will include the rapidly changing environment of leadership and the student’s context; cultural considerations; and the imperative that any kind of transformational leadership must begin with the transformation of self.

-Session II: Systems and Contexts: You’re Not in This Alone
+Session II: Leadership contexts and systems: You’re Not in This Alone

 Subject matter will include organizational culture; group dynamics; systems theory; and how to step outside systems in order to view them objectively.

-Session III: Leadership in Perilous Times: Where Are We Going, and How Will We Get There?
+Session III: Leadership Challenge: Where Are We Going, and How Will We Get There?

 Subject matter will include identification of values; vision development; strategic planning; and an exploration of emerging models and practices in adaptive leadership.